XtremeBean99/AI4/AI4.md

 ### Challenge Instructions

 #### Overview:
 You are provided with a virtual environment where a Linux-based VM is continuously broadcasting encrypted messages over the network.
 Your task is to capture these messages and decrypt them to reveal their contents.
+You must capture and decrpyt the conversation, then use the information to send a specific phrase to the VM in order to recieve the final flag.

 #### Step 1: Discover the VM's IP Address